aetilley/pcfg/README.txt

 local format and outputs a counts file or another tree-bank (see UNIV_COUNTS and UNIV_TREE formats).

-The second alternative is to use yet another parser on our corpus to get sufficient semantic information to write your counts file.
+The second alternative is to use yet another parser on our corpus to get sufficient syntactic information to write your counts file.
 (It might be interesting to experiment with boosting with these PCFG objects or more generally treating them as weak learners for some ensemble method.)

 ***

 (*) Coming soon / More Info / To Do:

+Dealing with new / unknown tokens.